In the UK, political and social discourse has been growing louder; no sooner has one crisis peaked than another looms large.

 It’s happening everywhere.

 America is wrestling with its worst energy crisis in nearly five decades.
-France is imposing an energy price cap increase of 15%.
-Germany has lit up its coal power plants once again, rolling back decades of relatively clean power production.
+France is imposing an energyprice cap increase of 15%.
+And Germany has fired up its coal power plants once again, rolling back decades of relatively clean power production.

-The implication of all of this is higher energy costs for all.
-But while average households might worry about their next electricity bill, businesses face the morbid reality of having to downsize, cut staff, or even closing up shop.
+The implication of all of this is higher energy costs for everyone.
+But while average households might worry about their next electricity bill, businesses face the morbid reality of having to downsize, cut staff or even close up shop.

 An energy crisis is an everything crisis